CreepySasquatch/HDRMods/pages/Guides/Cyberpunk/Cyberpunk.md

 **SDR EOTF Emulation:** Recommend setting this to `UI/Menu only`.
 The `On` setting will probably be too dark for most people when using the PsychoV-11 tone mapper.

-**Hue Correction:** None
+**Hue Correction:** None.

 **Exposure:** Recommend leaving at 1.00, or very minor adjustments.
 Can easily mess up the look of your game if changed too much.

-**Highlights:** 50 for PsychoV-11 / 55 for PsychoV-17 but set as desired.  **Can easily exceed peak brightness if increased too much.**  If you can't see highlight details anymore then this may be too high.
+**Highlights:** 50 for PsychoV-11 & PsychoV-17 but set as desired.  **Can easily exceed peak brightness if increased too much.**  If you can't see highlight details anymore then this may be too high.

 **Shadows:** 50, but set as desired.
 If you can't see details in the shadows then this may be too high.
 If you want darker interiors / nights, recommend using the Nova City 2 mod instead.